Skip to main content

 Board of Governors

-Recognized Business Leader, Grammy-Nominated Artist, and Humanitarian
+Recognized Business Leader, Grammy Award Winning Artist, and Humanitarian

 Chandrika’s economic well-being efforts are focused on higher education – in particular STEM – where she brings to bear her considerable business experience as the first Indian-American woman partners of McKinsey & Company, and founder and Chair of her advisory firm, Tandon Capital Associates, which focuses on measurable transformations of financial institutions into top performers.

-She chairs the Board of the NYU Tandon School of Engineering, named after her family’s generous gift.
-This school has been a transformation success story, with a steady ranking climb, and proudly offers enhanced access to first generation and women students.
-Chandrika is a Trustee of New York University and NYU Langone Health, a Board member of the NYU Stern School of Business, and Chair of NYU’s Global Council.
-She is a Harold Acton Fellow at NYU and a Sterling Fellow at Yale, where she serves on the President’s Council on International Activities.
+Serving in multiple capacities, Chandrika is also a Trustee of New York University, Chair of NYU’s President’s Global Council, and a Trustee of NYU Langone Health.
+She is a Harold Acton Fellow at NYU and a Sterling Fellow at Yale, where she served on the President’s Council on International Activities.
 In addition, her Foundation has established faculty Chairs at Yale and Harvard Universities.
 Chandrika served on the Board of Lincoln Center for several years and chaired its Global Council.
 She served on the President’s Advisory Council at Berklee College of Music and was also the founder of the Berklee Tandon Global Clinics, which brings world class faculty to underrepresented countries.